kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 * Evaluation:
   * During the next release after Phase 1 is beta (= the feature is enabled by default), collect reports from users about possible breakage.
   * KEP author has access to usage data from OpenShift, a Kubernetes distro that runs with SELinux in enforcing mode.
-* Alpha of Phase 2:.
+* Alpha of Phase 1.5 + 2:
-  * Implement `SELinuxChangePolicy` **with a separate alpha feature gate `SELinuxMount`**.
+  * Implemented `SELinuxChangePolicy` **with a separate alpha feature gate `SELinuxChangePolicy`** as preparation for `SELinuxMount` feature gate graduation.
-  * Implement metrics in kube-state-metrics.
+  * Implemented metrics in kube-state-metrics.
+* Beta of Phase 1.5, alpha of phase 2:
+  * Telemetry numbers from OpenShift show that <5% of clusters would need to change any of their Pods.
+* GA:
-* GA: all known issues fixed.
+  * All known issues fixed.
 Otherwise, we will GA Phase 1 only.
+  * Telemetry numbers from OpenShift show that <2% of clusters would need to change any of their Pods (i.e. most clusters already applied opt-out).

 ### Upgrade / Downgrade Strategy